hartnetl/turtle-tallies/README.md

     </details>

-- green_21 contains the Green Turtle nesting data from the raw data sheet
+- green_21 contains the Green Turtle nesting data from the raw data sheet and the weekly sum of nests laid
     <details>
     <summary>Click to expand</summary>